davidcreativeuk/nidirect-prototypeForm/README.md

     ![click the fork button to create a copy of the nidirect-prototypeForm in your own repository](https://www.davidcreative.co.uk/github/prototypeForm_images/protoForm-guide-fork.png)

 ### Step 2: create a local clone of your fork
-1. On GitHub, navigate to **your fork** of the nidirect-prototypeForm repository.
+1. In your GitHub account, navigate to **your fork** of the nidirect-prototypeForm repository.
 2. Under the repository name, click **Clone or download**.

     ![click the clone or download button](https://www.davidcreative.co.uk/github/prototypeForm_images/protoForm-guide-clone.png)